-The Junior and Senior Symposia are courses required of all undergraduates as follows: 1.
-Freshmen who enroll in September 1965 and thereafter; 2.
-Transfers who enroll for the first time at this institution in September 1965 and thereafter; 3.
-Transfers who enroll as lower-division students in September 1965 and thereafter; 4.
-Upper-division transfers who have been in continuous enrollment at other institutions and who transfer to this college prior to September 1965 will be required to enroll in the Junior Symposium.
+The Junior and Senior Symposia are courses required of all undergraduates as follows: (1) Freshmen who enrolled in September 1963 and thereafter, (2) Transfers who enrolled for the first time at this institution in September 1965 and thereafter, (3) Upper-division transfers who have not been in continuous enrollment and who transferred to this College prior to September 1965, and (4) Upper-division transfers who have been in continuous enrollment at other institutions and who transferred to this College prior to September 1965.
 It is recommended that these transfers take the complete sequence.
-Credit earned in Junior and Senior Symposia may be applied toward requirements in natural science (1-1), humanities (1-1), and social sciences (1-1) provided that the basic courses have been completed in these fields.